CelsoPereira1/AutoWeatherPerception/README.md

 Weather and meteorological optical range (MOR) perception is crucial for smooth and safe autonomous driving (AD).
 This article introduces two deep learning-based architectures designed for concurrent weather and MOR classification in AD, employing multi-modal, multi-task approaches.
 Extensive experiments employing the publicly available FogChamber dataset, demonstrate that the first architecture, characterized by its lightweight design and simplicity, achieves an accuracy of 98.88% in weather classification and 89.77% in MOR classification, with a modest memory allocation of 5.33 megabytes (MB) and an inference time of 2.50 milliseconds (ms).
 The second architecture prioritizes performance, achieving higher accuracies of 99.38% in weather classification and 91.88% in MOR classification.
 However, it requires a more substantial memory allocation of 54.06 MB and exhibits a longer inference time of 15.55 ms. Compared to other state-of-the-art architectures, the proposed methods show an important trade-off between accuracy performance, inference time, and memory allocation, which are crucial parameters for enabling autonomous driving.

-## Proposed Architectures and Baseline
+## Proposed Architectures and Baseline:

 ### Multi-task architecture featuring the MobileNetV3-Small encoder and early fusion: